getify/You-Dont-Know-JS/types & grammar/ch4.md

 One coercive JS operator that is often overlooked and usually very confused is the tilde `~` operator (aka "bitwise NOT").
 Many of those who even understand what it does will often times still want to avoid it.
 But sticking to the spirit of our approach in this book and series, let's dig into it to find out if `~` has anything useful to give us.

 In the "32-bit (Signed) Integers" section of Chapter 2, we covered how bitwise operators in JS are defined only for 32-bit operations, which means they force their operands to conform to 32-bit value representations.
-The rules for how this happens are controlled by the `ToInt32` abstract operation.
+The rules for how this happens are controlled by the `ToInt32` abstract operation (ES5 spec, section 9.5).

 `ToInt32` first does a `ToNumber` coercion, which means if the value is `"123"`, it's going to first become `123` before the `ToInt32` rules are applied.